 The Head of Internal Audit (HoIA) is the PCF holder for the internal audit function.
-The HoIA is employed by UHG as Chief Audit Executive for UHG.
-This allows the role to remain independent from the Applicant's day-to-day activities.
+The HoIA is employed by UHG as Chief Accounting Officer for UHG.
+This allows the role to remain independent from the Company's day-to-day activities.
 In this way, potential conflicts of interest are minimised.

-The HolA reports directly into the Chair of the UHG Audit Committee and to the Senior Vice President and Chief Accounting Officer of UHG.
+The HoIA reports directly into the Company's Audit Committee.
 He is supported in his work by the internal audit team within UHG.
-He is an invited attendee at the Company's Board meetings and is directly available to all Board members and attends the Audit Committee meetings.
+He is an invited attendee at the Company's Audit Committee meetings, holds periodic private discussions with the Audit Committee and is directly available to all Board members.

-The purpose of Internal Audit and Advisory Services ("IAAS") is to enhance UHG's (including all of its subsidiaries) success by providing reasonable objective assurance regarding the effectiveness of UHG's system of internal controls through review, assessment, education, and consultation.
+The purpose of Internal Audit & Advisory Services ("IAAS") is to enhance UHG's (including all of its subsidiaries) success by providing reasonable objective assurance regarding the effectiveness of UHG's system of internal controls through review, assessment, education, and consultation.

-UHG's IAAS conducts a risk strategy programme which identifies the highest risks to UHG, from the Internal Audit perspective.
-The result is an initial annual audit plan which is presented to the UHG Audit Committee for approval.
-The UHICDAC Audit plan, once approved by the Board of Directors, feeds into the overall UHG Audit Plan.
+UHG's IAAS conducts a risk strategy programme which evaluates risk from primary categories including: financial, operational, strategic and legal regulatory and compliance and identifies the highest risks to UHG, from the Internal Audit perspective.
+The result of the risk assessment is an initial annual audit plan which is presented to the UHG Audit Committee for feedback and approval.
+The UHCI DAC Audit plan, once approved by its Audit Committee and Board of Directors, feeds into the overall UHG Audit Plan.